 Important notes for applicants

-By making application, the applicant confirms that they understand that all credentials granted by European-American University are granted on the basis of European-American University’s Royal Charter of Incorporation in the Kingdom of Bunyoro-Kitara.
+By making application, the applicant confirms that they understand that all credentials granted by European-American University are granted on the basis of the University’s legal authorities described on the Status page.

-Because of licensing and legal restrictions on the provision of higher education, we may restrict or refuse applications from certain countries.
+Because of licensing and legal restrictions on the provision of higher education, we may restrict or refuse applications from certain countries and/or states.